 Now that winter is a distant memory, you’re probably spending more time outside enjoying the balmy days, greenery and natural beauty that spring and summer bring.
-You may also be looking around your home for ideas for decorations to spruce up your living space for the long summer days and mellow nights ahead.
+You may also be looking around your home for ideas for decor to spruce up your living space for the long summer days and mellow nights ahead.

 The good news is, you don’t have to spend a fortune to transform your home into a summer sanctuary.
 Giving attention to even small details can have a “surprisingly powerful effect” on the aesthetic of a space, says Sarah Barnard, an interior designer and owner of Sarah Barnard Design in Los Angeles.

 “Summer means brighter, warmer days that encourage activity, so that can prompt us to also evaluate activities we do inside,” says Barnard.
 She recommends considering sensory details that incorporate sight, smell, and texture when designing for spring and summer.
 “It’s important to mindfully select materials that support a visual connection to the outside world.”

 If you’re looking for affordable ways to update your home decor for summer, check out these 10 budget-friendly tips.

 1. Roll out New Rugs

 Barnard recommends purchasing flat, woven rugs made with wool or other natural fibers such as jute, seagrass or hemp.
 “These types of rugs are easy to swap in and out and to take outdoors and clean,” says Barnard.